petitsamuel/spotify2qobuz-web/GET_TOKEN_INSTRUCTIONS.md

 # How to Get Your Qobuz Session Token

-This project uses **token-based authentication** instead of app_id/password to avoid API restrictions and support Google login accounts.
+This project uses **token-based authentication** instead of app_id/password to avoid API restrictions.
+Works with any Qobuz account (email, Google, Facebook, Apple ID, etc.).

 ## Quick Start (Recommended: HAR File Method)